 - Attendance must be by invitation only

-- The event may not be open or advertised to the public
+- The event may not be open or advertised to the public to include social media

 - Liquor must be free of charge, or brought by individuals attending the event.
 No separate or additional charge may be made for liquor, and donations cannot be accepted

 - The event cannot be for business promotions